cloudogu/ces-build-lib/README.md

 The repository ID (here: `ossrh`) and the base nexus URL (here: `https://oss.sonatype.org`) must match the one passed to ces-build-lib using `useDeploymentRepository()`.

-Summing up, here is an example for deploying to maven central:
+Summing up, here is an example for deploying to Maven Central:

 ```
 mvn.useDeploymentRepository([id: 'ossrh', url: 'https://oss.sonatype.org', credentialsId: 'mavenCentral-UsernameAndAcccessTokenCredential', type: 'Nexus2'])